arowe54/Movie-Wizard/README.md

 Profile:

 After this, I decided to add profile.html and a /profile route where the user can access their username and password, as well as change each.
 The user accesses their username through a sqlite3 query and jinja.
-By accessing a session variable.
+The user accesses their passsord by accessing a session variable.
+At first, each of the passwords are hidden by using a style="-webkit-text-security: disc" in a span tag. profile.html uses jQuery functions so that when a person clicks the 'show password' button, it passes the id of that button through a function that checks its style, and changes 'disc' to 'none' in order to show the password, and 'none' to 'disc' to hide the password.

 Icons: